Published on February 5, 2018. Last Updated on July 17, 2021.

 Since most oral supplements promote general health, you may want to consider more focused applications using well-formulated topical blends which foster better scalp health to benefit the health of hair follicles.

-(1) Pumthong G, Asawanonda P, Varothai S, et al. Curcuma aeruginosa, a novel botanically derived 5α-reductase inhibitor in the treatment of male-pattern baldness: a multicenter, randomized, double-blind, placebo-controlled study.
+- Pumthong G, Asawanonda P, Varothai S, et al. Curcuma aeruginosa, a novel botanically derived 5α-reductase inhibitor in treating male-pattern baldness: a multicenter, randomized, double-blind, placebo-controlled study.
 J Dermatol Treat 2012;23(5):385-92.

-(3) Detmer M, et al, Blood Vessels Hold Key to Thicker Hair Growth, Science Daily, 2001.
+- Detmer M, et al., Blood Vessels Hold Key to Thicker Hair Growth, Science Daily, 2001.